Y Gallery

 The Ў Gallery (Y Gallery) (Галерэя Ў) was an art gallery of contemporary art located in Minsk, the capital of Belarus.
-The Gallery Ў consised of the exhibition space, wine bar Ў, design-shop and Literary House Logvinov.
+The Gallery Ў consisted of the exhibition space, wine bar Ў, design-shop and Literary House Logvinov.

 History

 The gallery was opened in October 2009.

 In 2010 the gallery launched the project START.
-The projects' aim is to promote young Belarusian artists by organizing their solo exhibitions and public discussions.
+The project's aim is to promote young Belarusian artists by organizing their solo exhibitions and public discussions.

-Since the opening, the gallery has hosted more than 120 various exhibitions and expositions in gallery's building.
+Since the opening, the gallery has hosted more than 120 exhibitions and expositions in the gallery's building.
 Most of them are group and solo exhibitions of Belarusian artists.
 Also, the Ў Gallery has held 14 exhibitions abroad in such places as Vilnius (Lithuania), Poznan (Poland), Lublin (Poland), Moscow (Russia), and Stockholm (Sweden).

 In 2020, the co-owner and creator of the gallery, Aliaksandr Vasilievič, became a political prisoner.
 He and his partners sold their stakes in the gallery (and the bar associated with it), but not the Ў gallery and Ў bar brands.
 The new owners decided to develop the space under the name Вершы (Vieršy, literally 'poems').